 - Represented The Regents of the University of California in the California Court of Appeal in a case involving taxpayer standing.
 Obtained affirmance of trial court dismissal on appeal.
 Case reported at Animal Legal Defense Fund et al. v.
 California Exposition and State Fairs et al. (2015) 239 Cal.
 App.
 4th 1286.

-- Representing The Regents of the University of California in the California Court of Appeal in multiple appeals, following a bench trial ruling and summary judgment ruling in favor of The Regents.
+- Represented The Regents of the University of California in the California Court of Appeal in multiple appeals, following a bench trial ruling and summary judgment ruling in favor of The Regents.
+All trial victories were affirmed.

 - Representing pro bono clients in the Ninth Circuit Court of Appeals in immigration matters.